PX4/PX4-Devguide/en/middleware/drivers.md

 Log verbosity is defined at build time using the `RELEASE_BUILD` (default), `DEBUG_BUILD` (verbose) or `TRACE_BUILD` (extremely verbose) macros.

 Change the logging level using `COMPILE_FLAGS` in the driver `px4_add_module` function (**CMakeLists.txt**).
-The code fragment below shows the required change to enable DEBUG_BUILD level debugging, only for a single module or driver.
+The code fragment below shows the required change to enable DEBUG_BUILD level debugging for a single module or driver.

 ```
 px4_add_module(